Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 The 27 Club is a notorious group of musicians, actors, and artists who all died at the age of 27.
-The idea behind the club is that premature deaths (especially at the age of 27) are actually more common than not.
-However, no concrete evidence has been discovered to back-up these claims, regardless of how eye opening the notion is.
+The idea behind the club is that premature death (especially at the age of 27) are actually more common than not.
+However, no concrete evidence has been discovered to back up these claims, regardless of how intriguing the notion is.

-Robert Johnson (1911-1938)
+Robert Johnson (1911–38)

 Robert Johnson was an American blues guitarist and singer born on May 8, 1911.
-He is widely regarded as a master of blues, and penned hits such as "I Believe I'll Dust My Broom," "Cross Road Blues" and "Sweet Home Chicago."
+He is widely regarded as a master of blues, and he penned hits such as "I Believe I'll Dust My Broom," "Cross Road Blues" and "Sweet Home Chicago."

 While the circumstances around his death remain in question, his legacy and music remains intact.

-Did You Know?
 There is a legend involving Johnson that claims he took his guitar to a crossroads and made a deal with the devil, exchanging his soul for his musical talents.

-Jimi Hendrix (1942-1970)
+Jimi Hendrix (1942–70)

-Jimi Hendrix was born on November 27, 1942 and is considered one of the most dynamic and talented guitarists of all time.
+Jimi Hendrix was born on November 27, 1942, and is considered one of the most dynamic and talented guitarists of all time.
 His progressive and experimental sound resonated with music lovers alike, and though his mainstream career only lasted four years, Hendrix made an everlasting impression.
 Perhaps his most famous performance was at Woodstock in 1969, where he created his own guitar rendition of "The Star Spangled Banner."

-Did You Know?
 Hendrix did not actually know how to read music.
 He was actually self-taught and learned how to play by ear and through the use of colors.

-Janis Joplin (1943-1970)
+Janis Joplin (1943–70)

 Rock music took a hard hit in 1970, with both the deaths of Jimi Hendrix and Janis Joplin.

-The songstress passed away on October 4, 1970 from an accidental drug overdose.
+The songstress passed away on October 4, 1970, from an accidental drug overdose.

-Jim Morrison (1943-1971)
+Jim Morrison (1943–71)

-Jim Morrison was born on December 8, 1943 and would go on to become the lead singer of the American rock band the Doors.
-His effervescent and wild persona, paired with his dramatic and poetic voice and lyrics, cemented Morrison's place in Rock n' Roll history.
+Jim Morrison was born on December 8, 1943, and would go on to become the lead singer of the American rock band the Doors.
+His effervescent and wild persona, paired with his dramatic and poetic voice and lyrics, cemented Morrison's place in rock 'n' roll history.
 Founded in 1965, the Doors would go on to pen hits such as "Light My Fire," "Touch Me," "Roadhouse Blues," and "Riders on the Storm."

-Morrison was notorious for his drinking and drug use, and had multiple well-documented run-ins with the law.
-His fast paced lifestyle and outlandish behavior caught up with him on July 3, 1971, when he was found dead in his apartment in Paris.
+Morrison was notorious for his drinking and drug use, and he had multiple well-documented run-ins with the law.
+His fast-paced lifestyle and outlandish behavior caught up with him on July 3, 1971, when he was found dead in his apartment in Paris.
 Autopsies are not required by French law, but the official cause of death was listed as heart failure, though many suspect drug usage was involved.

-Kurt Cobain (1967-1994)
+Kurt Cobain (1967–94)

-Kurt Cobain was born on February 20, 1967 and grew up to co-found the grunge rock band Nirvana.
+Kurt Cobain was born on February 20, 1967, and grew up to co-found the grunge rock band Nirvana.
 He has become one of the most iconic and influential rock musicians of our time.
 Nirvana went on to release successful albums Bleach, Nevermind and In Utero, and impacted radio stations across the country with their smash hit "Smells Like Teen Spirit."
 The band saw mainstream success upon the release of their second album, Nevermind, and produced additional singles including "Come As You Are" and "Lithium."

-Did You Know?
 Kurt had a childhood imaginary friend named Boddah, who he also believed to be part of his evil psych.
 He addressed Boddah in his suicide note.

 Amy Winehouse (1983–2011)

-Though there is no factual evidence or statistics that can back up the notion of The 27 Club, it is downright eerie to reflect on those artists, performers and entertainers who died at this young age.
+Though there is no factual evidence or statistics that can back up the notion of the 27 Club, it is downright eerie to reflect on those artists, performers, and entertainers who died at this young age.
 This list documented the well-known musicians who posthumously became members.
 Though their lives were cut short, their legacies live on in the art and music they created.

 © 2018 Rachel M Johnson